Meet Your District 205 Board of Education Members

 Completed training/development: Open Meeting Act Training (Office of the Attorney General State of Illinois); Orientating New School Board Members; Professional Development Leadership Training; and Performance Evaluation Reform Act (PERA) Training for School Board Members.

-Lisa Bickus, a resident of the school district for 20 years, is the owner of Bickus Plumbing in Lockport, and is currently employed at NCSF in Mount Prospect.
-She is a member of LTHS Lyncs, Lockport's Women's Club; Lockport Rotary; Lockport, Joliet and Homer Township chambers; Will Buy Locally; Vistage International, and Homer Founder's Club. member.
-She also worked in commercial banking for 20years after earning a graduate degree in finance from Northern Illinois University.
+Lisa Bickus, Member Lisa Bickus, a resident of the school district for 20 years, is the owner of Bickus Plumbing in Lockport, and is currently employed at NCSF in Mount Prospect.
+She is a member of LTHS Lyncs, Lockport's Women's Club; Lockport Rotary; Lockport, Joliet and Homer Township chambers; Will Buy Locally; Vistage International; and member, Homer Founder's Club.
+She also worked in commercial banking for 20 years after earning a graduate degree in finance from Northern Illinois University.
 Lisa wants to collaborate with LTHS communities, faculty, administration and students to bring the highest level of achievement possible as a child's education is the most important gift we can provide.
-Lisa and her husband, Greg, live in Lockport and have four children.
+Lisa and her husband, Gregg, live in Lockport and have four children.

 Completed training/development: Open Meeting Act Training for School Board Members; Professional Development Leadership Training for School Board Members; and Performance Evaluation Reform Act Training (PERA) Training for School Board Members.